aws/amazon-chime-sdk-js/guides/04_Quality_Bandwidth_Connectivity.md

 >
 > You get the following WebRTC stats in the video stats widget:
 >
-> Upstream video information: Frame height, Frame width, Bitrate (bps), Packets Sent, Frame Rate (fps).
+> Upstream video information: Frame height, Frame width, Bitrate (bps), Packets Sent, Frame Rate (fps), Audio Jitter.
 >
 > Downstream video information: Frame height, Frame width, Bitrate (bps), Packet Loss (%), Frame Rate (fps).
+>
+> You can also use this event to get the raw [`RTCStatsReport`](https://developer.mozilla.org/en-US/docs/Web/API/RTCStatsReport) through `clientMetricReport.getRTCStatsReport()`
 >
 > You can check the implementation in the [demo app](https://github.com/aws/amazon-chime-sdk-js/blob/main/demos/browser/app/meetingV2/meetingV2.ts) to build your own custom widget
 > (look for `getObservableVideoMetrics` method in the demo).
 This video stats widget is built using the [getObservableVideoMetrics](https://aws.github.io/amazon-chime-sdk-js/interfaces/clientmetricreport.html#getobservablevideometrics) and the [metricsDidReceive](https://aws.github.io/amazon-chime-sdk-js/interfaces/audiovideoobserver.html#metricsdidreceive) APIs.
 Through the information provided in these stats, the application can monitor key attributes and take action.
 For instance if the bitrate or resolution falls below a certain threshold, the user could be notified in some manner, or diagnostic reporting could take place.